-In the midst of all the healthy new year recipes, I decided to share a completely unhealthy Blood Orange Crème Brûlée and tips to make it delicious on your first try.
+In the midst of all the healthy recipes I’ve been eye-ing lately, I decided to treat myself and share a deliciously unhealthy Blood Orange Crème Brûlée.
+This post shares some photography tips from my photo shoot and recipe tips to make the perfect créme brulée.

 I was surprised how easy it was to make Crème Brûlée.
 I think it’s because the name sounds so fancy.
 The first tip I recommend is to add freshly squeezed blood orange juice because I really like how the citrus cuts through all the creaminess.
 It’s subtle, so you still get that custardy smoothness, but the flavors work really well together.
 You do not have to add citrus, however.
 Just skip that step in the recipe, if you like.